 If you want to get off-the-grid, that’s great, but make sure you have a way to get help if you need it.
 That means a GPS, a cell phone, a map/compass or a VHF radio.
 As always, pack a first aid kit and the rest of the 10 essentials too.

-To begin your foray into travelling with a solid foundation, or you just want to get a taste for it without committing to a new way of life, I recommend starting with an outfitter (which is especially helpful to maximize limited vacation time).
+To begin your foray into travelling with a solid foundation, or you just want to get a taste for it without committing to a new way of life, one way to start is with an outfitter (which is especially helpful to maximize limited vacation time).
 Lucy explains, “Tours allow people to experience that immersive, nomadic lifestyle without actually having to spend their life on the road.”
 Also keep an eye out for in-store events at MEC that talk about travelling for tips.

 Of course, the days will be a lot tougher without the right gear, so don’t skimp on quality.
 Your life on the road may not feature many possessions, but the ones you do have matter big time, so make sure they’re fit to travel for the long-haul.